franferri/start_a_kata/README.md

 When you attend a Coding Dojo is good to prepare your IDE or prefered environment for writing and running tests.

+Please make sure you can run a simple test in your prefered language before the event.

-If you don't know how to start you may want download from this repo, it contains a base empty maven java project with an example.
+If you don't know how to start you may want download this repo, it contains 2 java project examples, they are ready to enable you to start with a simple example class and unit test.
+This 2 projects are the same, but one has maven build in.
-Import it in your IDE or from the console, so you can check your gear before we start.
-Do this in advance of the event to save time.

-Clone this repository:
+#### Clone this repository:
     $ git clone https://github.com/franferri/codingdojos-katas.git

+If you are using an IDE like IntelliJ or Eclipse load the project "start-kata-project" in the repo and you are good to go.
+Skip to the next section.

+If you like to use a text editor and the console keep reading...

+#### Check if you have Java accesible from the cosole running:
+    $ java -version

+#### Check if you have Maven in your path running, if don't no worries, keep reading:
+    $ mvn -version

 #### If you have java and maven - run the example
     $ cd start-kata-project